knative/docs/docs/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

 ???+ success "Verify"

-    Run the following command to list the brokers:
+    Run the following command to list the Brokers:
     ```sh
     kubectl get brokers
     ```